 A party has an obligation to begin a good faith effort to gather responsive documents upon service of a subpoena, and a party that simply ignores a subpoena pending a ruling on a petition to revoke does so at its peril.
-McAllister Towing & Transportation, 341 NLRB 394, 396-397 (2004) (upholding judge's imposition of evidentiary sanctions against the respondent for failing to substantially comply with the subpoenas upon issuance of the judge's order partially denying its petition to revoke\on the first day of hearing), enfd.
+McAllister Towing & Transportation, 341 NLRB 394, 396-397 (2004) (upholding judge's imposition of evidentiary sanctions against the respondent for failing to substantially comply with the subpoenas upon issuance of the judge's order partially denying its petition to revoke on the first day of hearing), enfd.
 156 Fed.
 Appx.
-386 (2d Cir.
+386, 388 (2d Cir.
 2005).
 See also San Luis Trucking, 352 NLRB 211, 212 (2008), reaffd.
-356 NLRB No. 36 (2010) (imposing evidentiary sanctions where respondent merely made 2471 boxes of documents "available" to the General Counsel the afternoon before the hearing, without making any effort to separate requested materials from unrequested materials, and did not produce the requested documents in the form required by FRCP 34 and 45 at the hearing, despite the judge's denial of respondent's petition to revoke at the outset thereof), enfd.
-479 Fed.
+356 NLRB 168 (2010) (imposing evidentiary sanctions where respondent merely made 2471 boxes of documents "available" to the

+General Counsel the afternoon before the hearing, without making any effort to separate requested materials from unrequested materials, and did not produce the requested documents in the form required by FRCP 34 and 45 at the hearing, despite the judge's denial of respondent's petition to revoke at the outset thereof), enfd. without addressing the sanctions issue 479 Fed.
 Appx.
 743 (9th Cir.
 2012).

 Evidentiary Sanctions.
-As indicated by McAllister Towing and San Luis Trucking, the Board has repeatedly affirmed the authority of ALJs to impose evidentiary sanctions against a noncomplying party where the General Counsel has elected not to initiate court enforcement proceedings (see §8-700, below).
-And the courts have generally agreed based on the Board's inherent interest in maintaining the integrity of the hearing process.
+As indicated by McAllister Towing and San Luis Trucking, the Board has repeatedly affirmed the authority of ALJs to impose evidentiary sanctions against a noncomplying party where the General Counsel has elected not to initiate court enforcement proceedings (see § 8-700, below).
+And the D.C.
+Circuit and certain other circuit courts have generally agreed.
 See Perdue Farms Inc. v.
 NLRB, 144 F.3d 830, 834 (D.C.
 Cir.
-1998) ("Once a party's challenge to a subpoena has been rejected . . .the party cannot 'pick and choose which parts. . .it will obey and which parts it can ignore.'
-A party refusing to comply with a subpoena risks application of the preclusion rule." [citation omitted]).
-But see, to the contrary, NLRB v.
-Int'l Medication Systems, 640 F.2d 1110 (9th Cir.
-1981) (reversing and remanding on ground that only the federal district courts have authority to issue sanctions for subpoena noncompliance).
+1998), and additional court decisions cited below.
+However, as discussed in §§ 8-405 and 8-410, above, the Fourth, Sixth, and Ninth Circuits have held to the contrary.